Great Summer 2019

 How will one spend one’s time?

-Students will spend the week reading and discussing selections from various classical works of literature.
+Coursework begins a month in advance preparing for the Great Summer week, where students will spend that time reading and discussing selections from various classical works of literature.
 The curriculum will provide a mini-version of the traditional Great Books course sequence, which means students will focus on authors from the ancient world to the modern period, from Plato and Aristotle to C.S.
 Lewis, Friedrich Nietzsche, Flannery O’Connor, and Jean-Paul Sartre.
 The books represent some of the most significant voices of humanity.
 Students will also spend a great deal of time learning about the liberal arts and what it means to participate in Great Books learning, something far different than many current models.
 For instance, class sessions will be discussion-driven, not lecture-driven, with instructor taking the role of a guide or mentor.
 The books and the students’ questions concerning the books take center stage.
 Students will develop the ability to ask keen interpretive questions of a text and dig deeper into its meaning.
 Again, the focus is on the reader and the book and not (at least initially) the reader and what someone else has said about the book.
 The Great Books are linked to the goal of liberal arts, described as the “freeing arts,” which encourage a manner of living that allows us to truly see the world.

 In addition to the time spent in the classroom, students will enjoy activities outside the classroom as well, including performances at Alabama Shakespeare Festival and Faulkner’s very own Dinner Theater, trips to the Jones School of Law, Civil Rights Memorial Center, and Riverfront park, and many other fun experiences—science experiments, film reviews, devotionals, and most importantly, a service project.
 Reading is dear to the heart of the Great Books program, so students will participate in a service project designed to promote reading in the Montgomery community.